GMAT Vs GRE: Which Should You Choose?

 The Graduate Record Examinations (GRE), by the Educational Testing Service (ETS), can be used to apply to a variety of graduate degree programs, including business and law.
 The GRE General Test is available at more than 1,000 test centers in more than 160 countries.

 Both the GMAT and the ETS GRE help business schools assess your suitability for MBA and master’s programs, but do so in different ways.

-In this BusinessBecause special feature, we give you a comprehensive breakdown of the differences between the GMAT and the GRE, covering exam structure, cost, test prep, and more.
+In this BusinessBecause special feature, we give you a comprehensive breakdown of the differences between the GMAT vs GRE, covering exam structure, cost, test prep, and more.

 Read on or skip to your section of interest by clicking the links below:

 The GMAT Exam is 3 hours, 7 minutes long, and you can take advantage of two optional eight-minute breaks.
 The current version of the GMAT Online Exam is 2 hours, 45 minutes long and excludes the Analytical Writing Assessment (AWA).

 The GRE exam is 3 hours, 45 minutes in length both online and in a test center.
 You get a one minute break between each section of the exam until the third section, when you get an optional 10 minute break.

 The GMAT Quantitative Reasoning section tests your ability to analyze data and reach conclusions using reasoning skills.
 You have to demonstrate your knowledge of arithmetic, algebra, and geometry, though advanced math skills are not required.